lavavu/LavaVu/README.md

 (You will need to first install git )

 ```
-#!shell script

   git clone https://github.com/OKaluza/LavaVu
   cd LavaVu
   make -j4
 ```

-If all goes well it should build the software and the viewer will be built and ready to run under ./bin, try running with: bin/LavaVu
+If all goes well it should build the software and the viewer will be built and ready to run in ./bin, try running with: bin/LavaVu

+### Dependencies ###

+For video output, requires: libavcodec, libavformat, libavutil For png image output, requires: libpng

 TODO:

-Dependencies required - Git, otherwise base build should not require any

 Releases: prebuilt versions for Windows, Mac, Linux